sn0b4ll/cheatsheets/Security/Offensive/Linux/LPE.md

 find / -user root -perm -4000 -exec ls -ldb {} \;
 ```

+## Unsanitized paths
+#unsanitizedpath #path
+If you find any custom binaries but they don't seem to do anything, try finding out what they do with `ltrace` and `strace`.
+Maybe they don't use a full path for an executable and you can make it execute one of you binaries instead by manipulation the path.

 # Find files belonging to user

 `find / -user <user> 2>/dev/null | egrep -v "proc|venv"`